What’s involved in the Graduate Detective Programme?

 What will I earn?

-The ability to work on your own, take responsibility for an investigation and the lines of enquiry as well as working as part of a bigger team.
+It’s essential that you can work on your own, take responsibility for an investigation as well as working as part of a bigger team.

 What about my wellbeing?